finanalyst/p6-task-popular/README.md

 has a lot of support, although J/Fast is taking over (see the  ModuleCitation page to trace the historical change).

 So the Task::Popular list may have alternate modules for the same functionality.
-But for a newcomer to the Ecosystem that might in fact be interesting.
+But for a newcomer to the Ecosystem that might in fact be interesting as it provides a choice, and the opportunity to compare coding styles.

 ## Updates